kjasn/Simple-Bank/README.md

 3. deal with the deadlock

-## Deal with concurrency and deadlock
+## Deal With Concurrency And Deadlock

 First, we add `FOR UPDATE` to function `GetAccount`:
 ```sql